Willie McGee (convict): Stays of execution

 Justice Sidney Smith of the state's highest court stayed the execution for June 3, 1949.
 On June 3, 1949, McGee was granted another stay of execution five hours before he was scheduled to die.
 McGee was then scheduled for execution on July 27, 1950.

 After his conviction, McGee was defended by the Civil Rights Congress (CRC), which mounted a public campaign as well as filing legal appeals of his case.
-In the local Black community, it was thought that McGee may have had a consensual relationship with the victim, but these thoughts were too incendiary to be brought up at trial.
-The son of the prosecutor in the case has stated that McGee told his father that he had consensual sex with the victim.
+In the local Black community, it was thought that McGee may have had a consensual relationship with Willette Hawkins, but these thoughts were too incendiary to be brought up at trial.
+The son of the prosecutor in the case has stated that McGee told his father that he had sex with Hawkins, but that "she was just as guilty."

 In Jessica Mitford's A Fine Old Conflict, autobiographical book on her time in the American Communist Party, Mitford includes a detailed account of the campaign by the CRC to save McGee's life.
 Mitford and other women went door-to-door to raise local support for McGee's innocence, including a long interview with the writer William Faulkner, who described the case as an outrage, and said that the proposed execution of McGee was "giving obeisance to a fetish of long standing".
+Faulkner would later write to a friend that he was wrong, he spoke out of turn, and he knew too little of the facts of the matter to go on record.

 July 24, 1950, Bella Abzug, then a young attorney for the Civil Rights Congress, represented McGee's appeals in Mississippi and before the US Supreme Court in one of the first civil rights cases of her legal career.
 Supreme Court Justice Harold Burton ordered the fourth stay on July 26, 1950, creating an international affair; however the full U.S. Supreme Court refused to hear McGee's final appeal.

+Lawyer Aubrey Grossman attempted to get a stay of execution.
+However, he was attacked while attempting to do so.

-Mississippi newspapers alleged that the segregationist Governor, Fielding L. Wright, was threatened with death from the 'Northern Communists.'
+Mississippi newspapers alleged that the segregationist Governor, Fielding L. Wright, was threatened with death from the 'Northern Communists'.
 Wright was an ardent white supremacist and segregationist, and these claims of 'Communist Agitation' were commonly used in the Jim Crow South.

 Public figures

 Author William Faulkner wrote a letter insisting the case against McGee was unproven.
 His remarks were quoted by McGee's supporters for the purpose of gathering local backing for McGee.
-Other notable public figures that spoke out were the activist Jessica Mitford, Civil Rights Congress activist Paul Robeson, and Civil Rights activist Josephine Baker.
+Other notable public figures that spoke out were Civil Rights Congress activist Paul Robeson, and Civil Rights activist Josephine Baker.